berkes/mobile/README.md

   * `sites/www.example.com`
   * `sites/touch.example.com`
   * `sites/m.example.com`
-* Add cleaned and empty settings.php files in there, then add a little content; for example `sites/touch.example.com/settings.php`:
+* Add cleaned and empty settings.php files in there, then add a little content;

+for example `sites/touch.example.com/settings.php`:

       <?php

-      require "../default/settings.php" # This file extends the default settings.php
+      # This file extends the default settings.php.
+      require "../default/settings.php";

+      # And then overrides settings.
       $conf["site_frontpage"] = "home-touch";
       $conf["site_name"] = "Example.com, now 100% tablet-compatible!"

 This sets the url for the homepage to "home-touch", where you can serve alternative content for the "touch" devices.
 It also changes the